Consolidated Vultee XP-81 - In the Right Place at the Wrong Time

 Consolidated Vultee XP-81

 Hello everyone.
 I’d like to suggest the Consolidated Vultee XP-81 for the US aviation tech tree in War Thunder.
 The XP-81 was the US Army Air Corps’ first fighter to use a mixed propulsion system, a turboprop, and a turbojet.
 It was designed and developed in 1943 as a long-range escort fighter before the end of World War II in the Pacific Theater.
-Only two prototype XP-81s were built, with 13 YP-81s ordered as initial.
+Only two prototype XP-81s were built, with 13 YP-81s ordered initially.
 Plagued by engine development problems, the XP-81 program was found no longer necessary and was canceled after the war.

 Key Characteristics